JamesCollins1/comp150-cpd/README.md

 ### Week 2

-I feel by this week I had become comfortable working within Unreal's visula programming environment 'Blueprint'.
+I feel by this week I had become comfortable working within Unreal's visual programming environment 'Blueprint'.
 This has sped up my rate of work greatly and has allowed me to help the rest of my team become comfortable within the environment too.

 ### Week 3